-- Alexander Smith is a Reuters columnist. The opinions expressed are his own --

 By Alexander Smith

 -- At the time of publication Alexander Smith did not own any direct investments in securities mentioned in this article.
-He may be an owner indirectly as an investor in a fund. --
+He may be an owner indirectly as an investor in a fund.
+For previous columns, Reuters' customers can click on --

 (Editing by David Evans)